oscdoctest/Qi-Docs/docs/Access_Control.rst

 must be assigned a role that has ``AccessType`` set to ``Allowed`` for that operation.

 AccessRights are the bitwise union of all of the access rights they encompass.
-For example, ``AccessRights 3`` indicates that Read and Write access is permittted.
+For example, ``AccessRights 3`` indicates that Read and Write access is permitted.

 Roles are currently the only TrusteeType supported for AccessControlLists.
 Currently only Users and Applications are valid owners for entities.